smkyle90/skydy/README.md

         2. `cd skydy`
         3. `make build`
 2. Using pip and PyPi:
-    1. `pip install skydy`
+    1. `pip install skydy`.
+Dependencies for this include `python3-tk` and `pdflatex`.

 ### Usage

 We encourage the reader to review the `examples` folder for some basic examples.
+There are `python` files as well as interative notebooks to review.
+The collection of examples are the simplest, yet most common systems that this modelling methodology is completed on and include:
+1. A one-dimensional cart that moves in the x-coordinate.
+2. A one-dimensional pendulum that rotates about an axis.
+3. A cart-pendulum -- a combination of the two systems above.
+4. A hovercraft -- an object that can move in two-dimensions and rotate.
+5. A double pendulum.

 For step-by-step development, the user is encouraged to run their code in an interactive notebook.
 The Docker image associated with this reporsitory has Jupyter installed.
 To enter an interactive session, simply run `jupyter notebook --allow-root` from the container and copy and paste the address the terminal provides into your browser of choice.